-- New Delhi, India.
-Travel (3 weeks) Travel to India takes place in August.
+New Delhi, India.
+Travel to India takes place in August.
 No foreign language proficiency required.

 There is an additional option for students to incorporate global health concepts into the required curriculum.

 N456: Community Health Nursing: This required core class, normally taken during fall or winter of senior year, offers opportunities for global and intercultural engagement in a subset of its clinical sections.

 Videoconferencing: Each semester, at least one section will use technology to engage in a joint project with students at one of U-M's international partner schools.
-These have included partners in Haiti (fall term) and India (winter term); additional partnerships are being developed in Africa for the 2015-16 academic year.
+These have included partners in Haiti (fall term), Botswana and India (winter term).

-Clinical immersion in a global setting: N456 offers a special option for rising seniors to enroll in N456 during the spring term, before their senior year, and fulfill some of the clinical requirement with one of the faculty-led field extensions in Quito, Ecuador and New Delhi, India or the Caribbean nation of Grenada (see 421, above.)
+Clinical immersion in a global setting: N456 offers a special option for rising seniors to enroll in N456 during the spring term, before their senior year, and fulfill some of the clinical requirement with the faculty-led field extension in New Delhi, India or the Caribbean nation of Grenada (see 421, above.)
 This requires full-time enrollment in the spring term.
-For more information on the N456 spring term section and the global immersion options, contact Prof. Norma Sarkar.
+For more information on the N456 spring term section and the global immersion option, contact Prof. Norma Sarkar.

 Global immersion Opportunities